- Social-science aspects of Forest and Landscape Restoration in developing countries

 Jack Baynes is an expert in agroforestry extension in Australia and developing countries.

-As part of the team undertaking research for ACIAR project FST/2011/057 'Enhancing the implementation of community-forestry approaches in Papua New Guinea' he is currently leading an investigation into tree seedling nursery extension.
+He is currently managing implementation of ACIAR project FST/2016/153, 'Enabling Community Forestry in Papua New Guinea'.
+As team leader for ACIAR project FST/2011/057 'Enhancing the implementation of community-forestry approaches in Papua New Guinea' he led an investigation into tree seedling nursery extension.
 Until recently, he led research into harvesting and marketing community managed forests in the Philippines.

-Jack is a member of the Tropical Forests and People Research Centre at the University of the Sunshine Coast.
+Jack is a member of the Tropical Forests and People Research Centre at USC.